cashpw/notes.cashpw.com/content/posts/yudkowskyTsuyokuNaritaiWant2007.md

 >
 > [...]
 >
 > Never confess to me that you are just as flawed as I am unless you can tell me what you plan to do about it.
-Afterward you will still have plenty of flaws left, but that’s not the point; the important thing is to do better, to keep moving ahead, to take one more step forward.
+Afterward you will still have plenty of flaws left, but that's not the point; the important thing is to do better, to keep moving ahead, to take one more step forward.
 Tsuyoku naritai!

+## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry"><a id="citeproc_bib_item_1"></a>Yudkowsky, Eliezer.
 2007.
 “Tsuyoku Naritai!
 (I Want To Become Stronger).” <i>Less Wrong</i>. <a href="https://www.lesswrong.com/posts/DoLQN5ryZ9XkZjq5h/tsuyoku-naritai-i-want-to-become-stronger">https://www.lesswrong.com/posts/DoLQN5ryZ9XkZjq5h/tsuyoku-naritai-i-want-to-become-stronger</a>.</div>